Dorsata-Recruiting/ha1c-complicated/README.md

 Feel free to look at the Vue app to see what it expects.

+## Hint the Third

+Google is a thing.
+We all use it.
+All good.

 # Credit

 This is forked from https://github.com/coshx/opportunities.
 Thank you!